 Clayton Cardiff Lane or similar | Breakfast

 This morning enjoy a panoramic tour of Dublin and discover the north and south side of River Liffey.
-We’ll stop at Trinity College, Ireland’s oldest university, to view a cultural treasure, the exquisitely decorated Book of Kells, a medieval manuscript dating from the ninth century.
+Visit Trinity College, the oldest University in Ireland, which was founded in 1592 by Elizabeth 1st.
+The visit of the ancient library, containing over twenty thousand manuscripts, is often surprising by its splendour.
+The ninth Century Book of Kells, famous for its precious illuminations, is exhibited in these premises.
 The remainder of the day is at leisure or you can visit the Guinness Storehouse as an optional tour.
 See Optional Tours for more details.

 Spend the day at leisure in Dublin or consider a journey through the Wicklow Mountains.
 The region features all various types of scenery that makes Ireland so beautiful.
 More details in the Optional Tours section.
 This evening enjoy dinner and entertainment at The Merry Ploughboy as your farewell dinner.

 | Breakfast, Dinner

 This morning we transfer to Dublin Airport for the journey home.